What’s in This Article

 Who are the major investors in Global X Airlines?

-Major investors include the parent company’s leadership, institutional investors such as mutual funds and pension funds, and private equity firms focused on aviation.
+Major investors include the parent company’s leadership, institutional investors such as mutual funds and pension funds, and private equity firms focused on aviation and transportation.

 Does Global X Airlines have any government ownership?

-No. Global X Airlines is not government-owned.
-It does operate under federal regulatory oversight from bodies like the FAA, and it holds significant government charter contracts, including flights operated for U.S. Immigration and Customs Enforcement.
+No. Global X Airlines has no government ownership.
+It operates under federal regulatory oversight from bodies like the FAA and holds significant government charter contracts, including flights operated for U.S. Immigration and Customs Enforcement.